Invincible (TV series): Release

 After Amazon ordered the first season of the series, it was confirmed that it would consist of eight episodes.
 On January 22, 2021, during a livestream celebrating the 18th anniversary of the first issue of Invincible, Kirkman revealed that the series would debut on March 25, 2021 (midnight EST), with the first 3 episodes.
-The remaining episodes would release weekly thereafter.
-On January 20, 2023, a teaser trailer was released, in which Steven Yeun and Seth Rogen as Invincible and Allen the Alien respectively discuss the upcoming season.
-During San Diego Comic-Con on July 21, 2023, a trailer for the second season was shown, and it was announced that part one of the second season would premiere on November 3, 2023, with part two debuting on March 14, 2024.
-It was also announced that a special episode, called Invincible: Atom Eve, would release later that day.
-The third season premiered on February 6, 2025 with its first three episodes, with the remaining five episodes released weekly.
-The fourth season is set to premiere in March 2026.
+The remaining episodes were released weekly thereafter.
+During San Diego Comic-Con on July 21, 2023, it was announced that part one of the second season would premiere on November 3, 2023, and was also announced that a special episode, called "Invincible: Atom Eve", would release later that day.
+Part two of the second season debuted on March 14, 2024.
+The third season premiered on February 6, 2025, with its first three episodes, with the remaining five episodes released weekly.
+The fourth season premiered on March 18, 2026, with its first three episodes, while remaining episodes were released on a weekly basis up until the season finale on April 22.